 Were Raz B and his bandmates molested?
 Were they the victims of a paedophile?
 Or just teens experimenting, as sexually active teenage boys are wont to do?
 If Chris Stokes did manipulate the boys, putting them in rooms and making them do things with each other, could it be that he was just doing what everyone who watched those B2K music videos wanted to do?

 America is in the thrall of youth, more than any other Western nation.
 And in America, youth equals sex, and the younger, the closer to barely legal, the better.
 The guys in that Noah's Arc webisode recoil at Noah's confession (they actually all get up and leave) because it's all a bit near the knuckle: Noah's admitting America's dirty little secret, that, in fact, it's all about "the young ones".
-But who decided when "the young ones" go from being cute kids to sex objects?
+But who decides when "the young ones" go from being cute kids to sex objects?

 From their debut video, Uh Huh in 2001 (when the boys were 15), B2K were marketed as sexual playthings, ostensibly for teenage girls, but with a sly wink to a much older audience.
 Adults too could privately fantasise about the pretty young things.
 B2K: sexy, sexually ripe, barely legal boy toys for the mass market!
 What a hoot!